The Seven Most Acidic Foods (Avoid These Every Day)

 - Aspartame: the worst of the worst when it comes to sweeteners (and the reason why diet sodas and colas are just as bad as the regular kind), aspartame is the sweetener with over 92 different health side effects that have been associated with it’s consumption including brain tumors, birth defects, diabetes, emotional disorders and epilispsy/seizures and more.

-And the simple fact is, sugar, caffeine, HFCS, sweeteners are all HIGHLY acidic, and sodas contain them in abundance.
+And the simple fact is, sugar, caffeine, HFCS, sweeteners are all HIGHLY acidic foods, and sodas contain them in abundance.

 Let’s put it like this – you can’t be alkaline and consume cola on a daily basis.